tc39/proposal-module-declarations/README.md

 ## FAQ

+### Why the `#`?

+It's @littledan's goal in life to make JS programmers write the `#` character all the time.

+No, seriously: the idea is to associate module fragments with the broader concept of URL fragment identifiers.
+Such an association makes it clear how module fragment relate to the broader pattern of using URLs for module specifiers, and it makes a clear syntax for importing a module fragment defined in a different file.
+Using fragments also makes this feature more "stateless"--you don't have to worry about loading things int he right order, getting the mapping in place before referring to it.

+Anyway, the interpretation of the specifier is host-defined, and not all hosts have to use `#`.

 ### Does this proposal meet privacy concerns about bundling?

 Brave has [expressed concerns](https://brave.com/webbundles-harmful-to-content-blocking-security-tools-and-the-open-web/) about the possibility that bundling could be used to let servers remap URLs more easily, which cuts against privacy techniques for blocking tracking, etc. This proposal has significantly less expressivity than Web Bundles, making these issues not as big of a risk: